Adel-Wehbi/brackets-jdk/README.md

 (There's no order of priority):
 <ul>
     <li>
         Remove the Shelljs dependency as it turned out it isn't very necessary.
-(Phasing its use out should be easy)
+(Phasing its use out should be easy).
+STATUS: ONGOING.
     </li>
     <li>
         Support setting preferences such as whether to have the entire workspace be one Java project,